liyi5895/collaborative-editor/memory-bank/activeContext.md

 ## Important Patterns and Preferences

 ### Code Organization
-- Frontend components are organized by feature
+- Frontend components are organized by feature and responsibility
+- Components are broken down into smaller, more focused pieces
+- Custom hooks are used to encapsulate and reuse stateful logic
 - Backend code follows a service-oriented architecture
 - API endpoints are RESTful and follow consistent naming conventions
 - TypeScript interfaces are used for type safety across the application